By Ellen Warren

 How one experiences the virus is so amazingly different that it would almost be humorous if so many people didn’t have horrifying and lasting symptoms, and so many people didn’t die.
 There are people near death who took no chances other than to answer the door, or pick up a grandchild.
 There are exhausted young couples, both infected, with feverish children and suffering infants.
 There are even some whose bodies will never completely recover, their systems being permanently damaged.

-I, of course, am looking forward to 2021 with a great deal of hope, including for the return of my favorite senses.
-It is most devastating that we will still have the pandemic into the new year, but I pray it will be seeing its finale before too long.
-Meanwhile, please mask up, please social distance, and please don’t drop your guard.
-Protect yourself and others.
+I, of course, am looking forward to this new year with a great deal of hope, including for the return of my favorite senses.
+It is most devastating that we still have the pandemic into the new year, but I pray it will be seeing its finale before too long.
+The vaccine is on its way, but don’t drop your guard yet.
+Please mask up, please social distance, protect yourself and others.
 The life you save may be your own… or it may be someone else’s.